akirayjin/pantum/README.md

 - favorit stasiun dan pilih dari daftar favorit

 changelog:
+version 0.4.1
+- fix bug for some station not showing
+- fix crash when only 1 train in one station (because not able to get cls for background and text color)
+- added Serpong - Parung Panjang - Maja loopline.

 version 0.4
 - remove mapview
 - redesign table using native ui not web anymore